the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ![](images/ternary-operator.png)

 If you think about it, a ternary operator (or if-else statement) could be used to assign booleans based on comparison/relational operator too.
-However, since a comparison or relational operator already evlautes a result into a boolean, it becomes redundant to do it oneself:
+However, since a comparison or relational operator already evaluates a result into a boolean, it becomes redundant to do it oneself:

 {title="index.js",lang="javascript"}
 ~~~~~~~